 Frankfurt is the largest city in the state of Hessen, and the fifth largest city in Germany.
 It is home to the largest financial centre in continental Europe and therefore has a very international population.
 Despite having a very modern quarter, Frankfurt is also steeped in rich history and has many cultural highlights.
 The best way to experience this beautiful city is on foot so you can discover places that are not on any bus tour.

-Frankfurt on Foot offers daily English-speaking walking tours around the city, they have shared with us their top tips of what to see in the city.
+Frankfurt on Foot, a company based in Frankfurt, offers daily English-speaking walking tours around the city.
+As experts in all things Frankfurt, they have shared with us their top tips of what to see in the city.
 It’s actually possible to see all of these historic sights in just one day:

 - Book Burning Memorial – site of the Nazi book burning

-- St. Bartholomew – better known as the Kaiserdom, Imperial Cathedral chosen as the site for Coronations and Elections of the Holy Roman Emperor for centuries
+- St. Bartholomew – better known as the Kaiserdom, this was the Imperial Cathedral chosen as the site for coronations and elections of the Holy Roman Emperor for centuries

 - Stumble Stones – or in German, Stolper Steine.

-- Jewish Holocaust Memorial Wall – very personal Memorial that the city of Frankfurt has chosen to honor the memory of the over 12,000 Jewish citizens of Frankfurt who were sacrificed during World War II.
-Anne, Margot, and Edith Frank are included on this wall of remembrance
+- Jewish Holocaust Memorial Wall – deeply touching memorial that the city of Frankfurt erected to honor the memory of the over 12,000 Jewish citizens of Frankfurt who were sacrificed during World War II; Anne, Margot, and Edith Frank are included on this wall of remembrance

 - Medieval Jewish Cemetery – one of the oldest and largest Jewish cemeteries in Germany

-- Klein Markt Halle – a wonderful produce hall, filled with fruits, vegetables, chocolate, pastries, cheeses, breads, meats and fish, and delicacies from around the world (closed on Sundays and holidays)
+- Klein Markt Halle – a wonderful hall filled with fruits, vegetables, chocolate, pastries, cheeses, breads, meats, fish, and delicacies from around the world (closed on Sundays and holidays)

 - Hauptwache – historic Frankfurt landmark